Tanda Putera

-Tanda Putera (English: The Mark of a Prince) is a 2013 Malaysian history film directed by Shuhaimi Baba.
+Tanda Putera (English: The Mark of a Prince) is a 2013 Malaysian Malay-language historical political drama film directed by Shuhaimi Baba.
 The film chronicles the relationship between Tun Abdul Razak, who was the second Malaysian Prime Minister, and his then deputy Tun Dr Ismail set around the time after the 1969 racial riots.
 The film was intended to be released in Malaysian cinemas on 13 September 2012 but the release was delayed until 29 August 2013 due to some controversy regarding the portrayal of the racial riots being the plot point of the film.
 It is Shuhaimi Baba's sequel film to 1957: Hati Malaya in 2007.

 Plot

 The film is a fiction loosely based from the race riots of 1969, when the racial tension had reached its height.
 The film portrays the close friendship between the second Malaysian prime minister, Tun Abdul Razak and his deputy, Tun Dr Ismail.
 They were secretive about their health problems as they had the task of restoring the peace in their country following the events of 13 May 1969.
 Tun Razak was suffering from leukaemia and he had to keep it a secret from his family, so they both sought the services of Dr. Macpherson, who used his reading room as a secret clinic for his treatment.